tomari99/tech4u_frontend/tech4u/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# need to refrator real api call and grid view from udemy and home scrren

+# need to check validation in auth

+# token => share preferences

+# admin side